-As of September 30, 2011, we had 3,625 customers of all sizes in over 50 countries.
+As of December 31, 2011, we had 3,872 customers of all sizes in over 50 countries.
 We provide our solutions to many of the world's leading media, retail, technology and financial services companies, as well as governments, educational institutions and non-profit organizations.
 Our target markets are not confined to certain industries or geographies as we are focused on providing solutions that can benefit any organization with a website or digital content.
-We believe our business is not substantially dependent on any particular customer as no individual customer represented more than 4% of our revenue in 2008, 2009 or 2010, or in the nine months ended September 30, 2011.
+We believe our business is not substantially dependent on any particular customer as no individual customer represented more than 4% of our revenue in 2009, 2010 or 2011.